-Once events have been categorized, a user can define a time bucket (e.g. 15 minutes or 1 hour) and set up a machine learning job to look for anomalous counts of outlier event categories within each time bucket.
+Once events have been categorized, a user can define a time bucket (e.g. 15 minutes or 1 hour) and set up an Elastic Stack log anomaly detection job to look for anomalous counts of outlier event categories within each time bucket.
 The number of anomalies, and their usefulness, can vary considerably depending on the chosen time bucket size.

 Anomalous event categories